GuillermoPKeymole/Active-Directory-Labs/Lab5_Managing_Group_Accounts/README.md

 # 🧪 Lab 5 – Managing Group Accounts

 This lab focuses on creating, managing, and delegating access for groups in Active Directory using both the GUI and PowerShell.
-It is part of the Network Administration AEC program at **John Abbott College**.
+It is part of a larger lab series completed as part of the Network Administration AEC program at John Abbott College.

 ---